ut-amrl/coda-devkit/docs/DATA_REPORT.md

 # Data Collection Setup

 We collect UT CODa from the perspective of mobile robot (Clearpath Husky) on UT Austin campus.
 We use 2D, 3D, stereo, inertial, and GPS sensors which we describe in detail on our paper.
 We record raw sensors messages from multiple sensors using the Robot Operating System (ROS) and process these sensor messages into individual files using the `utcoda-devkit`.
-We provide this devkit for download for pip and the UT CODa dataset on the Texas Dataverse.
+We provide this devkit for download from pip and the UT CODa dataset on the Texas Dataverse.

 <p align="center">
   <img src="./campusmap.png" width="70%">